rkuma183/wilsonmar.github.io/_posts/2018-01-13-jmeter-install.md

 You don't need a local machine if you use the cloud service<br />
 <a target="_blank" href="https://blazemeter.com/">blazemeter.com</a>

+You can't use blazemeter if your server is behind a firewall because blazemeter is a Saas service running on the public internet.

 The SaaS vendor was purchased by CA in 2017.

 Users of Blazemeter can use their add-on test framework.